nickbuker/ML101/readme.md

 * Overfitting and underfitting
 * What are hyperparameters and how do we set them
 * Grid searching and K-fold cross validation
+* **BONUS:** Time-series data

 #### To install
 These notebooks are designed to run with Python 2.7.
 In order to install the requirements, type run following command from the ML101 directory.
 As always, use of a virtualenv is recommended.

 `$ pip install -r requirements.txt`

-Once the requirements have been installed, you should be able to launch the notebook by navigating to the notebooks directory and running the command below.
+Once the requirements have been installed, you should be able to launch the notebook by navigating to the notebooks directory and running the command below in the terminal.

 `$ jupyter notebook`